César Ferrando: Playing career

-Born in Tavernes de la Valldigna, Valencian Community, Ferrando started his professional career with local giants Valencia CF, first spending nearly four years with the reserves.
-He made his first-team – and La Liga – debut on 26 April 1981, playing the last minutes of the 3–1 home win against UD Las Palmas.
+Born in Tavernes de la Valldigna, Valencian Community, Ferrando started his professional career with local giants Valencia, first spending nearly four years with the reserves.
+He made his first-team – and La Liga – debut on 26 April 1981, playing the last minutes of the 3–1 home win against Las Palmas.

-After a further three full seasons with the Che, Ferrando left in 1984 and went on to play professionally with UD Salamanca, CE Sabadell FC and UD Alzira, competing almost exclusively in the Segunda División but appearing in seven top-division games with the second club in the 1986–87 campaign.
-He closed out his career in 1991 at the age of 32, retiring at lowly Ontinyent CF in his native region.
+After a further three full seasons with the Che, Ferrando left in 1984 and went on to play professionally with Salamanca, Sabadell and Alzira, competing almost exclusively in the Segunda División but appearing in seven top-division games with the second club in the 1986–87 campaign.
+He closed out his career in 1991 at the age of 32, retiring at lowly Ontinyent in his native region.

-Coaching career
+Managerial career

-Ferrando started coaching at amateur level, with his local club, UD Tavernes.
-In 1997, he moved to Segunda División B, where he spent three years in charge of CF Gandía.
+Ferrando started coaching at amateur level, with his local club, Tavernes.
+In 1997, he moved to Segunda División B, where he spent three years in charge of Gandía.
 In 2001, he led Valencia B to a return to the latter competition.

-Ferrando was appointed at second-tier Albacete Balompié in summer 2002, achieving promotion to the top flight in his first year and leading the team to safety the following season, which prompted his signing for Atlético Madrid.
+Ferrando was appointed at second-tier Albacete in summer 2002, achieving promotion to the top flight in his first year and leading the team to safety the following season, which prompted his signing for Atlético Madrid.

 After the Colchoneros could only rank in 11th place, Ferrando was relieved of his duties in late May 2005.
 He subsequently returned to his previous club, for a further two second division campaigns.

-For the better part of the next years, Ferrando continued to work in the second tier of Spanish football, with Gimnàstic de Tarragona and Elche CF. He moved abroad for the first time in 2013, being appointed coach at Malaysian club Johor Darul Takzim F.C. and switching to director of football afterwards.
+For the better part of the next years, Ferrando continued to work in the second tier of Spanish football, with Gimnàstic and Elche.
+He moved abroad for the first time in 2013, being appointed as head coach of Malaysian club Johor Darul Ta'zim and switching to director of football afterwards.

 Ferrando returned to Albacete on 13 March 2016, with the team seriously threatened with relegation from division two.
-On 21 July 2018, he was appointed head coach of Indian Super League franchise Jamshedpur FC.
+On 21 July 2018, he was appointed head coach of Indian Super League franchise Jamshedpur.